 Today’s ryokans are putting a modern spin on a dependable format, helping carry it forward into yet another millennium.

 The ryokan certainly does not need reinventing.
-These Japanese country inns were the very first hotels, and they have remained among the world’s finest hospitality experiences since they first began appearing in the eighth century.
-The formula — traditional materials, tranquil seclusion, hot spring onsen baths, ceremoniously prepared meals — is as good now as it ever was.
+These Japanese country inns have remained among the world’s finest hospitality experiences since they first began appearing in the early eighth century.
+The oldest ryokans are the oldest existing hotels, and their formula — traditional materials, tranquil seclusion, hot spring onsen baths, ceremoniously prepared meals — is as good now as it ever was.
 For evidence, look no further than Nishimuraya Honkan, a classic ryokan that works tirelessly to preserve tradition while maintaining a standard of excellence to rival any contemporary luxury boutique hotel.

 The original ryokans were places to relax and recharge; to pause and to enjoy the serenity and ritual on offer.
 They were the experience, not just where you sleep in between.
 Today’s interpretations have budged slightly, finding clever ways to retain that restorative spirit and meet the needs of globetrotting 21st-century travelers.
 That could mean anything from small concessions to technology to a wholesale reexamination of the concept.
 Either way, they’re a new branch on the ryokan’s millennia-old family tree, and they’re helping to ensure its growth for another thousand years.

 Zaborin is every inch a classic ryokan, from its unspoiled natural setting to the elaborate artistry of its kaiseki dinners.
 But its unapologetically modernist influences is where it truly stands apart — most notably in the abundance of poured concrete, but also the technological luxuries like flatscreen televisions and Bluetooth sound systems.